seveas/git-spindle/docs/index.rst

 Mirror a repository from github.
 This is similar to clone, but clones into a bare repository and maps all remote refs to local refs.
 When run without argument, the current repository will be updated.
+You can also specify :option:`user/*` as repository to mirror all repositories of a user.

 When you use the :option:`--goblet` option, the resulting mirror will be configured for the goblet web interface, using description, owner and clone